tahafaisalkhan/cpp/recursive-maze-solver/README.md

 2. Run the program with the maze file as an argument.
 3. The program will output the path and display the maze.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request if you have any improvements or bug fixes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

-- This project is part of the CS300 course assignments.
+- This project is part of the CS200 course assignments.
 - Thanks to the course instructors for their guidance and support.